Broadband help packages - check to see if you could save £250 a year on a social tariff

 Help with broadband costs: what is BT doing?

-BT’s social tariff comes in the form of its Home Essentials package (opens in new tab), which includes broadband at speeds of 36Mb/s and 700 minutes of landline calls for £15 a month.
+BT’s social tariff comes in the form of its Home Essentials package, which includes broadband at speeds of 36Mb/s and 700 minutes of landline calls for £15 a month.
 The usual deal costs around £28 a month.

 To qualify you have to be claiming Universal Credit, Income Support, Jobseeker’s Allowance, Pensions Credit or Employment and Support Allowance.